zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 When the [Send REST request](/refguide/send-rest-request/) action is executed in a microflow, it places the result into the variable `latestHttpResponse`.
 In `latestHttpResponse`, you can find the `StatusCode` and `Content` of the request that was made.
 From here, you can use microflow logic to extract the information.
 For example, if the response has XML formatting, you can use [Import Mapping](/refguide/import-mappings/) to read the data.

+### Simplifying and Flattening Response Data

+When you receive JSON data, the structure of the response is simplified and flattened where possible.
+You can see this in the **Response structure** tab.

+Take for example URL https://vpic.nhtsa.dot.gov/api/vehicles/getallmakes?format=json that returns vehicle information.
+It returns a JSON object that contains property `"Results"` with a list of objects.
+Without simplification, when you press **Create entity** on the **Response structure** tab, you will get 3 entities.
+With simplification, only 2 enties are created, that still contains all vehicle information.

+By default, simplification and flattening is enabled.
+If you don't want that, you can uncheck the box **Flatten and simplify structure** on the **Response structure** tab before you click the **Create entity** button.

 ### Using a REST Request in a Microflow {#add-entity-to-microflow}

 To select a request in the microflow, complete the following steps: